M982 Excalibur: History

 On 3 April 2014, the last Excalibur Ia projectile was assembled, signaling the transition to Increment Ib focus.
-Over 6,500 Ia shells were delivered to the U.S. Army and Marine Corps as well as several international customers.
+Over 6,500 Ia shells were delivered to the US Army and Marine Corps as well as several international customers.
 Initial Operational Test and Evaluation (IOT&E) for the Excalibur Ib was completed in May 2014, moving the projectile closer to full-rate production.
 Testing of the Excalibur Ib averaged a miss distance of less than 2 m.
 On 31 July 2014, Raytheon received a $52 million contract to begin full-rate production of the Excalibur Ib shell.

 In June 2014, Raytheon successfully test-fired its Excalibur S shell with a dual-mode GPS/SAL guidance system.
 The variant incorporates a laser spot tracker (LST) into the Excalibur Ib shell.
 The test was to validate the LST's ability to survive being fired from a howitzer and was initialized with GPS coordinates, then a laser designator guided the round to the target.
 In February 2020, Raytheon announced the Excalibur S had been successfully tested against a moving target using its laser seeker.

 In December 2019, the Indian Army conducted firing trials of Excalibur guided shells in the Pokhran Field Firing Range from one of its M777 howitzer.
-India procured 600 units of the type in October the same year (500 with 20 m CEP and 100 with 2 m CEP.
+India procured 600 units of the type in October the same year (500 with 20 m CEP and 100 with 2 m CEP).
 India will use this ammunition from all 155 mm caliber guns including M777, Haubits FH77, Dhanush and K9 Vajra-T.

 In April 2024, Hanwha Aerospace conducted test fires of the M982A1 Excalibur Increment Ib at Yuma Proving Ground using Norwegian K9 VIDAR variant.
-The K9 used various fuze modes and achieved less than one meter CEP in Point Detonating mode and 5 meters above the target in Height of Burst mode from 50 km away.
+The K9 used various fuze modes and achieved less than one meter CEP in Point Detonating mode and 5 m above the target in Height of Burst mode from 50 km away.

-As per reports in July 2025, the Indian Army is epected to urgently procure additional Excalibur shells following its extensive use during Operation Sindoor.
+As per reports in July 2025, the Indian Army is expected to urgently procure additional Excalibur shells following its extensive use during Operation Sindoor.
 As reported on 20 November, the Defense Security Cooperation Agency (DSCA) approved the supply of 216 Excalibur artillery shells at a cost of $47 million.
 Simultaneously, the supply of Javelin missile systems including 100 missiles and 25 launcher control units at a cost of $46 million.